small-hack/argocd-apps/postgres/operators/cloud-native-postgres/backups/README.md

-# Backup and Recovery Guide
+# Backup, Recovery and Major-Upgrade Guide

 This guide will document the full backup and restore process for postgres and minio.